Jaan Pehechan Ho

 "Jaan Pehechan Ho" is an Indian rock & roll Bollywood song, sung by Mohammed Rafi, composed by duo Shankar Jaikishan, and with Hindi-Urdu lyrics by Shailendra.
 It was produced for the 1965 Bollywood film Gumnaam, directed by Raja Nawathe, produced by N.N.
-Sippy, and starring Manoj Kumar and Nanda.
+Sippy, and starring Manoj Kumar, Nanda, Pran and Dhumal.
 The song has been widely "remediated" in North American circulation.